MedioAI/Chrome-Extension/README.md

 5. Co-Writer: Create a song from scratch with a wizard walkthrough.
 6. Saved Library: Manage all your song lyrics, tags, chats and more in easy to use native UI.
 7. Udio: Check how many credits per published.
-8. Suno: Add a download button to download other users songs.
-9. Audio Notification: Get notified when your song is ready to listen.
+8. Audio Notification: Get notified when your song is ready to listen.
-10. Audio Tools: Convert your MP3 to WAV, add a fade in or fade out, and more.
+9. Audio Tools: Convert your MP3 to WAV, add a fade in or fade out, and more.

 Visit the website, [MedioAI.com](https://www.medioai.com) for more information.